Kirit0-00/CTF_Writeups/CyberSecureX-1.0/Write-Up.md

 ```

-Usinf CyberChef's Magic tool first it decode to Base64 then to Base32
+Using CyberChef's Magic tool first it decode to Base64 then to Base32
 After that I tried various decoding methods, in which I got the flag in ROT47 Bruteforce
 ```
 Amount = 56: ci^dxBUFC\P>VP\EFz